tedheikkila/professional-portfolio/README.md

 Summary:
 <br>
 The objective of this application is to function as a portfolio containing professional content and working applications.
 HMTL, CSS, and Git were used.
 Please check back during the summer months of 2021, as content will be updated periodically.
-All past homework and project 1 have been updated as of 6/29/21.
+All past homework including project 2 have been updated as of 7/29/21.
 For best results, please render using Chrome.

 Breakdown:
 <br>